 What types of treatment are available for Anxiety Disorders in Philadelphia, Pittsburgh, Collingswood, South Jersey and throughout PA & NJ?

-Treatment should be tailored to the individual and can consist of therapy, medication management or both.
-A thorough evaluation by a physician or medical professional is recommended as treatment may vary from changing a non-psychiatric medication that is causing elevated anxiety or panic (with coordination between providers) to adding a medication that targets symptoms directly.
-Therapy for life’s stressors and modification of behaviors (physical activity, diet, meditation and substance use for example) should be thoroughly discussed and part of your treatment plan with your provider.
+The best psychiatric treatment should be tailored to the individual and can consist of behavioral modification, psychotherapy, psychiatric medication management or a combination of the above.
+A thorough evaluation by a physician or medical professional is recommended as mental health treatment may vary from changing a non-psychiatric medication that is causing elevated anxiety or panic (with coordination between providers) to adding a medication that targets symptoms directly.
+Therapy for life’s stressors and modification of behaviors (physical activity, diet, meditation, yoga, and substance use for example) should be thoroughly discussed and part of your treatment plan with your provider.

 Cognitive Behavioral Therapy (particularly Exposure Therapy) is one of the most effective and studied forms of non-medication treatment for anxiety disorders (Generalized Anxiety Disorder [GAD], Obsessive Compulsive Disorder [OCD], Panic Attack Disorder and others).
 Patients may want to consider seeing a therapist or provider with specific training and certification in CBT.

-How Can I Find Psychiatric Treatment in Philadelphia, Pittsburgh or throughout New Jersey or Pennsylvania Virtually via Telehealth appointments for my Anxiety Disorder (GAD, OCD or Panic disorder) ?
+How Can I Find Psychiatric Treatment in Philadelphia, Pittsburgh or throughout New Jersey or Pennsylvania Virtually via Telehealth appointments for my Anxiety Disorder (GAD, OCD or Panic) ?

-There are several options for finding a psychiatrist or psychiatric nurse practitioner who treats anxiety disorders in Philadelphia, Pittsburgh, or throughout Pennsylvania or New Jersey.
+There are several options for finding a psychiatrist, psychiatric nurse practitioner, or psychotherapist who treats anxiety disorders in Philadelphia, Pittsburgh, or throughout Pennsylvania or New Jersey.
 This process can seem overwhelming (particularly when struggling with symptoms of anxiety).
 However, finding a specialist is no different than finding a doctor who specializes in other areas of medicine.
-Talk to your doctor about psychiatrists in Philadelphia or psychiatric nurse practitioners who treat anxiety disorders or panic, call the departments of psychiatry at local Philadelphia hospitals and teaching institutions and ask what physicians or doctors they recommend.
-Call your insurance carrier and ask about anxiety disorder treatment and specialists that accept your specific insurance or search the internet for psychiatrists who treat anxiety disorders.
+Talk to your doctor about psychiatrists in Pennsylvania or New Jersey who treat anxiety disorders or panic, call the departments of psychiatry at Philadelphia or Pittsburgh hospitals and teaching institutions and ask what physicians or doctors they recommend.
+Call your insurance carrier and ask about anxiety disorder treatment and specialists that accept your specific insurance or search the internet for the best psychiatrists who treat anxiety disorders.
 Remember to specify in search engines what you are looking for (and where).
-For example, searching for “doctors who treat anxiety” may give you a list of psychiatrists throughout the United States, while searching with phrases such as “Anxiety treatment in Philadelphia,” “Panic disorder doctor in Philadelphia,” “Anxiety treatment near me” or “OCD treatment in Philadelphia” will optimize your results to providers near you.
-If family or friends have seen local psychiatrists who specialize in the evaluation and treatment of anxiety, it may be reasonable to ask if they would recommend (or not recommend) a certain doctor, psychiatric nurse practitioner or psychiatrist in the Philadelphia area.
+For example, searching for “doctors who treat anxiety” may give you a list of psychiatrists throughout the United States, while searching with phrases such as “Anxiety treatment in Philadelphia,” “Panic disorder treatment on The Mainline,” “Anxiety treatment near me” or “OCD treatment in Pittsburgh” will optimize your results to providers near you.
+If family or friends have seen local psychiatrists who specialize in the evaluation and treatment of anxiety, it may be reasonable to ask if they would recommend (or not recommend) a certain doctor, psychiatric nurse practitioner or psychiatrist in your specific location.

 See the “resources” tab for additional information including hotlines, mental health associations (for both patients and family members) and other available resources in Suburban Philadelphia, Southern New Jersey, and other cities and towns throughout Pennsylvania and New Jersey.